mrmckain/FASTKs/README.md

 <h4>Requirements</h4>

+All required software and the FASTKs directory are expected to be in the user's path.

 BLAST+ and <a href="http://abacus.gene.ucl.ac.uk/software/paml.html"><b>PAML</b></a>.

+The program <a href="https://www.ncbi.nlm.nih.gov/pubmed/16845082"><b>PAL2NALv14</b></a> is packaged with FASTKs.

 The Perl module Parallel::ForkManager.

 The included R script for normal mixture modeling and producing a Ks frequency plot requires <a hre="http://www.stat.washington.edu/mclust/"><b>mclust</b></a>.

 <h4>Input</h4>